harshiniwho/harshiniwho.github.io/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with HTML5 UP: https://html5up.net/telephasic

-I used create-react-app since I am weak.

 # PLEASE DO NOT USE MY IMAGE / INFORMATION FROM HERE.